 They are all statements inviting the word ‘should’ and they are all statements that can be responded to by the very freeing sentence, “Yes, I can.”
 The more we say to ourselves, “Yes, I can”, the more life will respond to the ‘Yes’ rather than the ‘No’ of our external experiences.

-The earth will keep spinning while we experience fun and peace instead of work and busyness.
+The earth will keep spinning while we experience fun and peace, as well as work and busyness.

 In fact, the earth will spin much more beautifully in time to the rhythm of our joy.